-building.
-Water can enter through joints between the walls and floor; cracks in the walls, or even from broken pipes.
-Since water always moves to the lowest point, that location is where a sump tank is put.
+Sump pumps are systems that are designed to collect water that gets into your basement and divert it safely away from the foundation of your building.
+Water can enter a basement through joints between the walls and floor, cracks in the walls, or even from broken pipes.
+Since water always moves to the lowest point, sump pumps are typically installed in that location.
 The water accumulates in the tank, which holds up to 25 gallons.
 Once it reaches a certain level, it is then pumped out of the tank and away from the house.

 There are two standard models: pedestal and submersible.
 The pedestal sump pump features a motor mounted on top of the tank, making it easier to service but visible.
 Pedestal models are ideal for crawl spaces or hard-to-access areas where it won’t matter if you can see it.
 Submersible sump pumps are ideal for locations where you don’t want the sump pump noticeable.
 The submersible motor is tightly sealed inside the tank.
 The main drawback is that servicing the submersible type is more difficult due to its hidden design.